Are your kids working on learning the ABC’s? Grab this free printable There Was An Old Lady Who Swallowed The ABC’s Letter Recognition Activity.

-Getting Ready To Use There Was An Old Lady Who Swallowed The ABC’s Letter Recognition Activity:
+Getting Ready to Use There Was an Old Lady Who Swallowed the ABCs Activity:

 - Old Lady Picture